Exhibition by Bojana Ginn, currently on view on Telfair Museum’s Jepson Center, curated by Harry Delorme.

-Through AI and emerging technologies, intimate biological signals are rendered as expansive visual environments.
+Through emerging digital technologies, intimate biological signals are rendered as expansive visual environments.
 Viewers encounter their own data not as clinical measurement, but as beauty; as color fields, shifting geometries, immersive projections, and meditative frequencies.
 The body becomes both subject and source.
 Data becomes atmosphere.

-Grounded in neuroaesthetic principles and wellness research, Biometric Sublime is designed to regulate, calm, and reconnect.
-The work invites a shift from external spectacle to internal presence, from technological acceleration to embodied awareness.
+Grounded in neuroaesthetic principles and wellness research, the work engages how perception, emotion, and bodily states are interwoven.
+It is designed not only to be seen, but to be felt—inviting regulation, calm, and reconnection.
+The experience shifts from external spectacle to internal presence, from technological acceleration to embodied awareness.

 In this practice, science and spirituality are not opposites, but collaborators.
 The measurable becomes mystical.
 The quantifiable becomes poetic.